MarkkBarrett/HandbookCA/HandbookVSCode/Content/Task-Estimation-In-Scrum.md

 **3. Use estimation as a team activity**

 Involve the entire Scrum team when estimating.
 Everyone's input matters and having multiple different perspectives leads to better planning.
 Don’t let one person have the final say because it reduces collaboration and can lead to missed or overconfidence in estimates.
 It should be a team decision.

+**4. Review and Refine Your Estimates Regularly**

+After every sprint, take some time as a team to look back at how your estimates compared to the actual work.
+Discuss what was overestimated or underestimated during your previous meetings, and adjust your estimation approach for going forward.
+This helps your team make more accuarte predictions in the future.